The Curse of the Doll People

 The Curse of the Doll People (Muñecos infernales lit.
-"Infernal Dolls"), or The Devil Doll Men, is a 1961 Mexican horror film directed by Benito Alazraki.
+"Infernal Dolls"), or The Devil Doll Men, is a 1961 Mexican horror film directed by Benito Alazraki and starring Elvira Quintana and Ramón Gay.

 It was produced by Cinematográfica Calderón S.A.
 The screenplay by Alfredo Salazar is an uncredited adaptation of the novel Burn Witch Burn! by A. Merritt.

 Plot

 The story surrounds four men who are cursed by a voodoo priest for stealing a sacred idol from his temple.
 Soon after being surrounded, evil 'doll' people begin to kill their family members.